Secondary Survey

 Last meal

-Events leading to injury11
+Events leading to injury

 Neurological assessment